aces/Loris/INSTALL.Mac.md

 The install script was created for LINUX OS so its apache2 setup steps won’t work.
 Section 3 describes how to apache2 server.

 # 3. Launching the Local Apache2 Server
 This section goes into details regarding setting up the local Apache2 server.
-There are Max OS X Yosemite specific instructions in section 3.1.
-This may be skipped.
+There are Max OS X 10.10 (Yosemite) specific instructions in section 3.1.
+If you are not running Yosemite step 3.1 may be be skipped.

-## 3.1 Mac OS X Yosemite specific configuration (Optional)
+## 3.1 Mac OS X Yosemite specific configuration (for Yosemite users only)

 In ```/etc/apache2/httpd.conf``` locate the following lines and uncomment them if they are not commented out: